 When completed, there will be 1,700 homes within contemporary glazed-brick apartment blocks in vivid blue, copper and yellow hues, overlooking lush gardens and an exotic outdoor swimming pool.

-English National Ballet is quitting Kensington to relocate to a dazzling new headquarters with performance space at City Island and the London Film School is also moving there.
+English National Ballet is quitting Kensington to relocate to a dazzling new headquarters with outstanding rehearsal spaces at City Island and the London Film School is also moving there.

 The scheme also has a New York-style deli and grocery alongside the chill-out spa complex and social club.
 The homes are priced from £399,950.